culturemesh/CultureMeshAndroid/docs/source/android/javadoc/org/codethechange/culturemesh/models/Event.rst

 .. java:field:: public String description
    :outertype: Event

    User-generated description of the event.
-May contain formatting from \ :java:ref:`org.codethechange.culturemesh.FormatManager`\ .
+May contain formatting from \ :java:ref:`com.culturemesh.FormatManager`\ .

-   **See also:** :java:ref:`org.codethechange.culturemesh.CreateEventActivity`
+   **See also:** :java:ref:`com.culturemesh.CreateEventActivity`

 id
 ^^